Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Main Results

-A few remarks are in order.
-In a finite-dimensional Hilbert space $\HH_d$, a set $\Sigma$ satisfying the conditions in Theorem \ref{Thm:convergence-MLpred} exists.
-For instance, $\Sigma=\cS(\HH_d)$ is a convex compact set satisfying \eqref{eq:klassump} and \eqref{eq:asqrelbnd}.
-More generally, any $\epsilon$-covering of $\cS(\HH_d)$ in quantum relative entropy as a measure of separation suffices (see \citep{tang2022divergence} for relevant covering number bounds in the classical case).
-Thus, a smaller $\epsilon$ can be achieved by increasing the \emph{expressivity} of quantum models.
-Moreover, the assumption $\rho_p>0$ is not very restrictive since $\hat \rho_n(X^n) \ll \rho_p$ almost surely (the complementary event requires $X_i \notin \supp(P) $ for some $1 \leq i \leq n$, which has probability zero), and the support of $\Sigma$ can be restricted to support of $\rho_p$ which can be determined via knowledge of $\supp(P)$ given an embedding.
-Next, observe that \eqref{eq:conv-rate} implies a parametric rate of convergence with respect to $n$ for the QMLP to the target distribution (up to the approximation factor $\epsilon$) when $\epsilon>0$ and $O_d(1/n)$ rate of convergence when $\epsilon=0$.
-Hence, there is no curse of dimensionality in the convergence rate.
-Also, note that \eqref{eq:experrorqrel} and \eqref{eq:devineqmatchmism}, combined with Pinsker's inequality, yield the analogues of \eqref{eq:conv-rate} and \eqref{eq:conc-ineq-comb}, respectively, with $\norm{\sigma_n^{\star}(X^n)-\rho_p}_1$ replaced by $\norm{\hat{\sigma}_n^{\star}(X^n)-\rho_p}_1$.
-Finally, by data processing inequality for trace norm and quantum relative entropy, the claims in Theorem \ref{Thm:convergence-MLpred} also hold for the respective measured quantities; hence also to the output distributions of the LLM.
+\end{prop} The proof of Proposition \ref{Prop:covnumdensop} (see Section \ref{Sec:Prop:covnumdensop-proof}) relies on upper bounding quantum relative entropy in terms of a version of quantum chi-square divergence \citep{Temme-2010}, which is a relatively easier quantity to handle.
+Then, a covering of $\cS(\HH_d)$ in terms of quantum chi-square divergence can be obtained in terms of a covering of the unitary group and that of the probability simplex in KL divergence, the latter of which has been studied in detail in \citet{tang2022divergence}.
+In particular, we use a covering of the simplex using uniformly spaced centers and obtain a covering of the unitary group using Euclidean covering like arguments.

 Theorem \ref{Thm:convergence-MLpred} provides insights on certain properties that a good embedding should satisfy.
 Specifically, a good embedding $\varphi$ should be such that the minimal eigenvalue of $\rho_p$ is as high as possible subject to satisfactory prediction performance.
 As alluded to in Section \ref{Sec:Emb-QMLP}, this occurs when neighboring symbols are embedded into closely aligned elements in the Hilbert space, so that the minimal eigenvalue of $\rho_p$ is boosted up.
 In contrast, classical information-theoretic analyses for prediction obtains performance guarantees by considering only the source probability distribution without taking account of similarity or context, which corresponds to the scenario of orthogonal embedding.
-This could possibly explain the success of architectures such as the transformer from a high-level perspective, since non-orthogonal embeddings into Hilbert spaces naturally capture the degree of similarity via inner products.